python-cffi/cffi/doc/source/index.rst

   but all C89 should be, including macros (and including macro "abuses", which you can `manually wrap`_ in saner-looking C functions).

+* We attempt to support both PyPy and CPython (although PyPy support is not complete yet) with a reasonable path for other Python implementations like IronPython and Jython.

+* Note that this project is **not** about embedding C in Python.
+Look for ``weave.inline`` for this purpose.
+This is about calling existing C libraries from Python.

 .. _`LuaJIT's FFI`: http://luajit.org/ext_ffi.html
 .. _`Cython`: http://www.cython.org
 .. _`SWIG`: http://www.swig.org/